When agencies come together, everyone demands immediate clarity and impact. So creating alignment and setting priorities

 Regardless of the nature of the mergers and acquisitions deal, your goal is accelerating the right kind of sustainable growth.
 That increasingly relies on differentiation across your entire Customer Experience (CX).
 So whether that requires full reinvention or more nuanced optimisation, you need to define priority improvements across what you do, not just what you say.

-That’s why Co:definery has partnered with creative leadership specialists Curve to develop the Agency CX Roadmap – a clear, actionable plan for business-wide change.
+That’s why Co:definery has partnered with creative leadership specialists Curve to develop the Agency Transformation Roadmap – a clear, actionable plan for business-wide change.

 Creating your Transformation Roadmap

 Taking your leadership team through a short series of immersive workshops, the process grades your collective aspirations and progress against seven pillars of agency Customer Experience:

 - Strategy – e.g. differentiation, value proposition, internal buy-in, purpose, target audience

 - Leadership – e.g. collaboration, innovation, togetherness, delegation, self care & team care, organisation

 - Marketing – e.g. effectiveness, consistency, thought leadership, website, campaigns, upstream prospecting